nplrkn/alsoran/documentation/howto/free5GC-testing.md

 cargo run --bin gnb-cu-cp
 ```

-The gnb-du-sim build script is currently disabled because it fails on as a Github build runner.
-If not done already, edit gnb-du-sim/Cargo.toml to say "build = true" instead of "build = false".
+The mock-du build script is currently disabled because it fails on as a Github build runner.
+If not done already, edit mock-du/Cargo.toml to say "build = true" instead of "build = false".

-In terminal 4, in the alsoran directory, run `gnbdu-sim` tool.
+In terminal 4, in the alsoran directory, run `mock-du` tool.
 This provisions a UE in MongoDB, connects as a DU, drives a UE registration procedure and then exits.
 ```
-cargo run --bin gnb-du-sim
+cargo run --bin mock-du
 ```

 In terminal 2, hit Ctrl-C to finish the tcpdump.
 You can now view `alsoran-free5GC.pcap` in Wireshark.